Many bewildered marketing managers trouble measuring the impact of marketing efforts and making sense of disparate data sources.

 Because of how we organized and tied data together, we are able to dive deeper into the data and connect the dots.
 When we did, we discovered some useful insights.

-For one category (Power Transmissions), we discovered that leads only found us through AdWords.
+For one category (Power Transmissions), we discovered that leads only found us through Google Ads.
 Therefore, we learned to avoid wasting time with SEO for that service line.

-Also, we found that phone calls were the conversion medium that brought in the majority of the profit through our AdWords efforts.
+Also, we found that phone calls were the conversion medium that brought in the majority of the profit through our Google Ads efforts.
 So we learned to focus on calls.

 By having information properly organized and passing through each system prescriptively, we can find out what’s working, double down on that, and reduce the time we spend on inefficient activities.

-You’ve just learned the secrets we use for effective digital marketing analysis at WebMechanix.
+You’ve just learned the secrets of how to measure marketing success and effective digital marketing analysis at WebMechanix.

-In summary, you can improve data clarification and prove ROI with a few steps:
+In summary, you can improve digital analytics data quality and prove ROI with a few steps:

 - Build your account like a house: start categorizing at the lead level for a strong foundation.